-The Testimony suggestions for developing the "before, how, and after" sections will help you get started in writing out your testimony.
-Select the appropriate category of phrases or words below and jot down thoughts for each question and/or suggestion on a separate piece of paper.
+The Testimony Worksheets provide questions that will help you get started in writing out your testimony.
+Select the appropriate worksheet and jot down thoughts for each question on a separate piece of paper.
 This will give you a basis from which to write sentences and paragraphs about your own experience.